 After the College Cost Reduction and Access Act diverted subsidies away from student loan companies, federal loan servicers and private lenders gradually phased out discounts for prompt payments.

-- Federal Stafford Loans, which have been replaced by the federal direct loan program in recent years, used to come with a 2.00% rate decrease following four years of prompt payments.
+- Federal Stafford Loans (replaced by the federal direct loan program in recent years) used to come with a 2.00% rate decrease following four years of prompt payments.

 Whether you’re seeking a private student loan or are considering student loan refinancing, ask lenders about whether they offer on-time payment discounts.
 It could be one factor that helps you choose the best lender for your repayment.

-Generous on-time payment discounts have slowly been replaced by one-time autopay discounts, among both federal loan servicers and private lenders.
+Generous on-time payment discounts have slowly been replaced by one-off autopay discounts, among both federal loan servicers and private lenders.
 If you can’t find a lender offering one, chances are they offer the other.

-All nine of the current federal loan servicers offer a 0.25% rate reduction immediately upon enrolling in autopay, and most reputable banks, credit unions and online companies at least match it.
+Each of the current federal loan servicers offer a 0.25% rate reduction immediately upon enrolling in autopay, and most reputable banks, credit unions and online companies at least match it.